Victorlee3258/Stereo-Calibration/README.md

 (1) add and test mono calibration over, for now get better result than only use dual calibration.   --- 2018.06.11

-(2) downscale image size to speed up corners detection for large image size type;
+(2) downscale image size to speed up corners detection for large image size type.
-(3) add a init file which save all parameters for different camera type；			   --- 2018.06.21 (4)add code to test undistort image pixel distance with different distort coeffices;	            --- 2018.06.13 (5) remove resize main and second images size code.					            --- 2018.07.10
+(3) add a init file which save all parameters for different camera type.                 	    --- 2018.06.21 (4)add code to test undistort image pixel distance with different distort coeffices.	            --- 2018.06.13 (5) remove resize main and second images size code.					            --- 2018.07.10

 # note: